It Takes a Church: Production

 GSN first announced the show in their upfront presentation on April 9, 2013.
 The network then ordered eight episodes on December 17, the first of which premiered on June 5, 2014.
 During the first season, the series was sponsored by Christian Mingle.
 On August 21, 2014, the series was renewed for a second season, which premiered March 26, 2015.

 Reception

-It Takes a Church has received mixed reviews from critics.
-Tom Conroy of Media Life enjoyed the premiere episode, arguing that it may even attract a secular audience: "Even secular viewers will be curious to see which one Angela picks, and they’ll get a glimpse into a subculture that is largely invisible on TV.
+It Takes a Church received mixed reviews from critics.
+Tom Conroy of Media Life enjoyed the premiere episode, arguing that it may even attract a secular audience: "Even secular viewers will be curious to see which one Angela picks, and they'll get a glimpse into a subculture that is largely invisible on TV.
 Members of that subculture, on the other hand, will watch It Takes a Church and say, 'Amen!'".
 Contrastly, Neil Genzlinger of The New York Times called the series "utterly frivolous," and called into question the "state of America's spiritual health" after watching an episode.
 Genzlinger also argued that the show was a not much more than a "desperate" effort to find something the conservative Christian audience will watch.
 Carrie Grosvenor of About Entertainment added that viewers should "pass" on the series, calling GSN's The American Bible Challenge a better "solid game format."